Dryer Takes Too Long to Dry? Here’s Why

 🌀 Dryer Drying Too Slowly 📍 Atlanta · Tampa · Jacksonville · Miami · Charlotte 🛠️ Whirlpool · LG · Samsung · GE · Maytag ⏱️ 2 DIY Checks · 15 Min 💰 $99 Diagnostic · Waived on Repair

 Bozmanfix repairs dryers across Atlanta, Tampa, Jacksonville, Miami, and Charlotte with same-day and next-day service on all major brands — Whirlpool, LG, Samsung, GE, Maytag, and more.
-Most slow-drying problems come down to five causes: a clogged lint trap or vent, a failed heating element, a blown thermal fuse, or worn drum seals.
+Most slow-drying problems come down to five causes: a clogged lint trap or vent, a weakening heating element, worn drum seals, a crushed exhaust hose, or an overloaded drum.
 The first two you can check yourself in fifteen minutes — the rest require a technician with diagnostic equipment.
+Worth knowing before you postpone it: a restricted exhaust is behind 32% of US dryer fires, and only 5.1% of our dryer calls are booked about the vent — see our dryer fire statistics.

 Clothes Still Damp After a Full Cycle?

 Start with the lint screen and vent below.
-If airflow’s clear but it still won’t heat, it’s the element, fuse, or igniter — we carry the parts and waive the $99 diagnostic when you book the repair.
+If airflow’s clear but it still dries slowly, it’s the element or drum seals — we carry the parts and waive the $99 diagnostic when you book the repair.

 A dryer that takes two cycles to do what used to take one sneaks up on you.
 It starts with clothes that feel slightly damp, you run another cycle and forget about it, and a few months later you’re drying a single load for ninety minutes and wondering why the energy bill jumped.
 The machine didn’t break overnight — it degraded slowly, often so gradually that you’ve quietly accepted the extra cycle as normal.
 That drift can cost an extra $15–$30 a month in electricity.